Opposition

 But there were requests for a call-in from Burniston Parish Council, MP Alison Hume, the campaign group Frack Free Coastal Communities and the Scarborough councillor Rich Maw.

-We understand North Yorkshire Council was instructed not to approve the application tomorrow until the Planning Inspectorate had considered the call-in requests.
+We understand North Yorkshire Council was instructed not to decide the application tomorrow until the call-in requests had been considered by the secretary of state.

 Public speakers at the meeting received an email this morning from the council telling them about the postponement.
 The email said: